Jartza/pico-crt-clock/README.md

 ## Configuring apps

-Which apps run, which GPIO each maps to, and how the news reader interprets its detail-switch pins are all declared in `config.py` as the `APPS` list.
+Which apps run, which GPIO each maps to, and how apps with local detail modes interpret their secondary switch pins are all declared in `config.py` as the `APPS` list.
 Each entry is a tuple:

 ```python